 Fresh spring fruits are something for which we wait all winter.
 The first honeyberries taste like a cross between raspberries and blueberries.
 They are excellent eaten fresh or used in desserts, ice cream and preserves.
 Related to the blueberry and huckleberry, haskap berry is a heavy producing plant that requires little special care.

 Honeyberries (Lonicera caerulea) are in the same family as blooming honeysuckle, but they produce an edible fruit.
-Birds and other wildlife love the berries and the attractive shrubs grow without much encouragement in temperate and cool zones to a height of 3 to 5 feet.
-The term haskap refers to
+Birds and other wildlife love the berries and the attractive shrubs grow without much encouragement in temperate and cool zones to a height of 3 to 5 feet (1 to 1.5 m.).
+The term haskap refers to the Japanese varieties, while edible honeysuckle refers to the Siberian hybrids.

-The plant produces a 1-inch, oblong, blue berry with a flavor that fails to be classified by most eaters.
+The plant produces a 1-inch (2.5 cm.), oblong, blue berry with a flavor that fails to be classified by most eaters.
 It is said to taste like raspberry, blueberry, kiwi, cherry or grapes, depending upon the taster.
 The sweet, juicy berries are experiencing new popularity among European and North American gardeners.

 Honeyberries require two plants to produce fruit.
 The plants need to have a shrub that is unrelated nearby to pollinate successfully.